antoniovl/sql-backup-py/README.md

 * **`compression_type:`** Specifies the utility used to compress the backups.
 Valid values are `7z, bz2` and `gz`.
 I.e to compress with bzip2, put `bz2` in this value.
 * **`bzip2_exe:`** Path to the bzip2 utility.
 Defaults to `/usr/bin/bzip2`.
 * **`p7zip_exe:`** Path to the 7zip utility.
 Defaults to `/usr/bin/7z`.
+* **`p7zip_options:`** Options for the 7z compressor.
+This section is optional, but it's useful for some old versions of 7z that doesn't support the 'sdel' argument.
+  * **`delete_after_compress:`** If true deletes the generated file (a .sql file in most cases) after compressing it.
+This is the default behavior.
+  * **`supports_sdel:`** If true it will include the '-sdel' argument to 7z in oder to delete the original files, otherwise will delete them using a vanilla os call.
+True is the default value.
 * **`gzip_exe:`** Path to the gzip utility.
 Defaults to `/usr/bin/gzip`.
 * **`db_servers:`** This is a map (dictionary) of database server objects.
 Each item is a "db_server_key: {object}" key value pair.
 The db_server object contains a list of databases.
 You can put as many items as you need.
 It has the following properties:
   * **`db_type:`** Type of database server.
 Valid values are `mysql` and `postgresql`.